Español

 Chronic Lymphocytic Leukemia (CLL)

-Research on chronic lymphocytic leukemia (CLL) is being done in many university hospitals, medical centers, and other institutions around the world.
+Research on chronic lymphocytic leukemia (CLL) is being done in many medical centers and other institutions around the world.
 Each year, scientists find out more about what causes the disease, how to test for it, and how to better treat it.

-Scientists are learning a lot about the gene and chromosome changes inside CLL cells that make them different from normal cells, and how these changes affect their growth and their responses to different treatments.
+Scientists are learning a lot about the gene and chromosome changes inside CLL cells that make them different from normal cells and how these changes affect their growth and responses to different treatments.

 It's also changing the way CLL is treated.
-Newer targeted drugs that focus on some of these gene changes have changed the way CLL is treated in recent years (see below).
+In recent years, newer targeted drugs that focus on some of these gene changes have changed the way CLL is treated (see below).

-At one time, chemotherapy (chemo) was the main treatment for CLL.
-But newer types of medicines, which tend to work better and often have fewer side effects, have largely replaced it.
+At one time, chemotherapy (chemo) was the main treatment for CLL, but newer types of medicines have largely replaced it.
+These medicines tend to work better and often have fewer side effects than chemo.

 Many new targeted drugs are also being tested for use in CLL clinical trials.